Decentralized Learning for Channel Allocation in IoT Networks over Unlicensed Bandwidth as a Contextual Multi-player Multi-armed Bandit Game: Problem Formulation

+We consider $M$ ad-hoc IoT links attempting to access $L$ ($L\!\ge\!
+M$) uncorrelated unlicensed channels\footnote{We assume that the MTC transmissions can be delayed or advanced to avoid overwhelming the available number of bands.
+Otherwise, all channels are occupied when $L< M$, and collision avoidance techniques are thus needed in addition to bandit-based learning.} in the underlay mode.
+Each link independently chooses a channel to transmit over, and each channel supports no more than one link at the same time.
+During the network operation, the primary users cause a random level of interference on the channels.
+The received signal of link $m$ over channel $l$ can be expressed as

-We consider an ad-hoc IoT network, where $M$ transmitter-receiver pairs (i.e., links) attempt to transmit over $L$ ($L\ge M$) unlicensed channels in the underlay mode.
-Each link independently selects one of the channels to transmit over, and each channel is supposed to be dedicated to at most one operating link.
-During the network operation, the licensed (primary) users may cause a random level of interference on each channel.
-Due to unknown stochastic user-mobility patterns and fast fading, the CSI parameters of each IoT link over every channel are considered heterogeneous and sampled from an unknown i.i.d. probability distribution over time.
-We also consider that the IoT links operate in a time-slotted manner, and the operating slot is set to be of the same timescale as the coherence time in the scenario of fast fading CSI.
-We adopt the mild assumption that at the beginning of each time slot, the IoT devices are able to know the instantaneous but discrete levels of the licensed transmission power over the spectrum through its beacon packets.
-However, they do not know either the channel statistics or the stochastic activity (e.g., power-selection) patterns of the licensed users.
-Due to the limited signal processing capability, an IoT device is only able to measure the QoS in best-effort bitrate over its selected channel at the end of a time slot.
-As a result, the IoT transmitter-receiver pairs have to deduct the information about the CSI, the device-mobility and the interference patterns from only partial information, namely, the QoS measurement of its selected channels over time.
-In addition, an IoT link has to implicitly infer the policies of the other links without inter-link messaging, not only to avoid collisions with other devices but also to learn its policies toward the social-optimal allocation.
+where $h^l_m(t)$ and $h^l_{p,m}(t)$ are the coefficients of channel $l$ for the IoT link $m$ and its received interference from the primary transmission, each of which is sampled from an unknown i.i.d. probability distribution over time, determined by both the unknown stochastic device-mobility patterns and small-scale fading. $s_m(t)$ and $s_p(t)$ are the transmit signals of the IoT link and the primary link, respectively. $n_l(t)$ is the Additive White Gaussian Noise (AWGN) with an unknown variance $\sigma_l^2$.
+We consider that the IoT links operate in a synchronous time-slotted manner, and the operating slot is set to be of the same timescale as the coherence time of the fading channel.
+We adopt the mild assumption that the primary interference dominates the perceivable interference plus noise at the IoT receivers.
+At the beginning of a time slot, the IoT devices are able to sense the instantaneous, discrete levels of the licensed transmission power over the spectrum either by employing a simple energy detector or through the feedback of the primary base station.
+For example, without the presence of the IoT transmission, the finite discrete power level of the primary user over channel $l$ is measured by $Y^l_m=\sum_{i=1}^{N_s}\Vert{y^l_m}(i)\Vert^2$ as $x_l$, where $N_s$ is the number of samples collected during the sensing sub-slot.
+However, the IoT links do not know the stochastic activity (e.g., power-selection) patterns of the licensed users.
+The network structure is shown in Figure~\ref{fig_epoch_tne}.
+Due to the limited signal processing capability, an IoT device is only able to measure the link QoS in best-effort bitrate over its selected channel at the end of a time slot.
+When no collision happens during time slot $t$, this can be upper-bounded by the achievable throughput, which is proportional to: